BenjaminDowns/pomodoroTimer/README.md

 # pomodoroTimer
 A pomodoro timer to play around with flexbox.
+Uses some html5 things (range slider), css3 things (flexbox), and angular.

 Up and running here: http://codepen.io/BenjaminDowns/full/MKdONK/